Join the Guild as a Vermont Furniture Maker

 Design:

 The Guild encourages work in a variety of styles, but all work must present both a coherent aesthetic whole and the personal creative goals of its maker.
 Those goals may include the faithful reproduction of classic work, a reinterpretation of those classics, or a radical departure from them.
 What is important is that the maker’s intent and vision are clear and consistent.
 Simple designs might show more concern for well-selected wood and well-executed joinery than more exuberant contemporary work, which might highlight form and color.
-Technical mastery does not in itself substitute for design sense.
+Technical proficiency does not in itself substitute for design sense.

 Craftsmanship:

 The decisions that guide the structure and craftsmanship of the work must be consistent with its aesthetic concerns.
 A Shaker bed stand should be well crafted and fitted with traditional drawers rather than metal drawer slides, but a desk’s file drawer might demand such slides.
-Additionally, workmanship that detracts from the goals of the piece — e.g., poorly applied finish, obvious sanding scratches, careless or inappropriate joinery, ill-fitted doors or drawers — is unacceptable.
+Additionally, poorly executed technique that detracts from the goals of the piece — e.g., poorly applied finish, obvious sanding scratches, careless or inappropriate joinery, ill-fitted doors or drawers — is unacceptable.

 Function: